Madrid: Second Republic and Civil War

 The Spanish Constitution of 1931 was the first to legislate the location of the country's capital, setting it explicitly in Madrid.
-During the 1930s, Madrid enjoyed "great vitality"; it was demographically young, becoming urbanized and the centre of new political movements.
+During the 1930s, Madrid enjoyed "great vitality"; it was demographically young, becoming urbanised and the centre of new political movements.
 During this time, major construction projects were undertaken, including the northern extension of the Paseo de la Castellana, one of Madrid's major thoroughfares.
 The tertiary sector, including banking, insurance and telephone services, grew greatly.
 Illiteracy rates were down to below 20%, and the city's cultural life grew notably during the so-called Silver Age of Spanish Culture; the sales of newspapers also increased.

-Conversely, the proclamation of the Republic created a severe housing shortage.
+The proclamation of the Republic created a severe housing shortage.
 Slums and squalor grew due to high population growth and the influx of the poor to the city.
 Construction of affordable housing failed to keep pace and increased political instability discouraged economic investment in housing in the years immediately prior to the Civil War.
 Anti-clericalism and Catholicism lived side by side in Madrid; the burning of convents initiated after riots in the city in May 1931 worsened the political environment.
 However, the 1934 insurrection largely failed in the city.

 Madrid was one of the most heavily affected cities in the Spanish Civil War (1936–1939).
 It was a stronghold of the Republican faction from July 1936 and became an international symbol of anti-fascist struggle during the conflict.
 The city suffered aerial bombing, and in November 1936, its western suburbs were the scene of an all-out battle.
 The city fell to the Francoists in March 1939.